-Easy slow cooker corned beef brisket recipe with potatoes!
-If you want to know how to cook corned beef brisket and cabbage in the crockpot itโs super easy to do and should definitely be made more often than just on St. Patrickโs Day.
+Slow cooker corned beef brisket recipe with potatoes and cabbage is super easy to do and should definitely be made more often than just on St. Patrickโs Day.
 Fresh or frozen corned beef in Crock Pot is delicious.

 Next month is St. Patrickโs Day and I am all about my Crockpot, so why not figure out how to make a slow cooker corned beef brisket with potatoes and cabbage to tender and delicious.
 One of our favorite crockpot recipes. (affiliate links present)